codetricity/sc2_sept/README.md

 ![camera delete all](doc/images/delete.png)

-First, check that the files in the camera.
+First, check the files in the camera.

 ```dart
 {